AMWN/homeassistant/README.md

 ## Manual Installation
 * Download zip from this repository, unzip contents to a folder named 'homeassistant' and upload this folder to: '/HCBv2/qml/apps/'
-* Add 'homeassistant' to the array of 'appsToLoad' in '/HCBv2/qml/qb/base/Globals.qml'
+* Add 'Homeassistant' to the array of 'appsToLoad' in '/HCBv2/qml/qb/base/Globals.qml'
 * Run command `killall qt-gui` to restart the gui and load home assistant.
 * Click on the new home assistant icon in the notification-bar
-* Click on 'Settings' to enter ip, port, password, and groups (comma delimited).
+* Click on 'Settings' to enter ip, port, password, and groups (friendly_name, comma delimited).
 * After this, the buttons should show up, based on the devices in the group(s).

 ## Home Assistant Configuration